Wangi Wangi - Rathmines

 Residential development activity is lower than average in Wangi Wangi - Rathmines according to AreaSearch's national comparison of local real estate markets

-With an estimated 467 people per dwelling approval, the area has a quiet, low activity development environment.
-Population forecasts indicate Wangi Wangi - Rathmines will gain 59 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+This maintains the area's traditional low density character, appealing to those seeking space and family homes.
+The estimated population per dwelling approval in the area is 467 people.
+Population forecasts indicate that Wangi Wangi - Rathmines will gain approximately 59 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development